Introduction to the OpenAI API

 We have covered the intricacies of token-based pricing across GPT-5, GPT-4.1, and the o-series reasoning models.
 We have explored hidden costs of conversational context, proven strategies for reducing your API spend by 50-90%, and the critical steps for integrating the API into a mobile app.
 We have also explored your options for acquiring the necessary talent, from hiring individual developers to partnering with a specialized agency.

 Building a successful AI-powered product requires navigating these complexities with a clear strategy.
 Whether you are budgeting for ChatGPT API pricing in a consumer app or calculating GPT API cost for an enterprise pipeline, an experienced partner can help you validate your use case early, avoid costly mistakes, and deliver a high-quality product to market faster.
-If you are ready to integrate the power of the OpenAI API into your product, talk with one of our AI experts at MetaCTO today.
+If you are ready to integrate the power of the OpenAI API into your product, talk with one of our AI experts at metacto today.

 Ready to Integrate the OpenAI API Into Your Product?